matteing/blog/content/posts/makerlog-new-year-roadmap.md

 ![Oh wow](https://i.imgur.com/usYMNv8.png)

 The time has come to consider it.
-Makerlog is rapidly approaching 1000 users.

 #### Foundations for a Makerlog Premium plan